TrelloBis/Front/README.md

 # Install and launch

-Run `npm install` to install the project, then `npm run dev to launch development server`.
+Run `npm install` to install the project, then `npm run dev` to launch development server.

 Access via http://localhost:5173/